Akacodein/did-forge-final-/README.md

    https://jade-heliotrope-fdd823.netlify.app
    ```
 ## 📝Note
-   - If you didn.t receieve a confirmation mail after Sing up, no issuues (it might be due to server side issues) you ca simply Sign in with your Sign up credentials after you see the account has been creadted msg on screen
+   - If you didn't receieve a confirmation mail after Sing up, no issuues (it might be due to server side issues) you can simply Sign in with your Sign up credentials after you see the account has been created message on screen.

 ## Supabase Configuration